bhagyashreemsahu/SeleniumAutomationFramework/ReadMe.md

 ## Features

-- Performs UI  Automated Tests for Amazon login and search functionality
+- Performs UI  Automated Tests for login and search functionality
 - Can be Integrated with Jenkins CI for Continious Testing for UI Component
 - Categorizing the Tests in  TestNG
 - Performs Parallel Testing and Isolated Tests